abhijeetd700/Human-Activity-Regonition/README.md

 * The dataset was split into train (70%) and test (30%) sets based on data for subjects, e.g. 21 Persons data for train and 9 persons data for test.
 * Each data-point corresponds to one of the six-activities
 * 7352 train and 2947 test samples

-**Note:-**
-* There are three main signal types in the raw data: total acceleration, body acceleration, and body gyroscope.
-Each has 3 axises of data.
-This means that there are a total of nine variables for each time step.

-* one row of data has (128 * 9), or 1,152 elements.